Top Dems push to deny Santos access to classified info

 The other side: McCarthy's office did not immediately respond to a request for comment, though the House speaker has begun laying out potential consequences for Santos.

-- He told reporters on Tuesday that if a House Ethics Committee finds Santos broke the law, "then we will remove him."
+- He told reporters on Tuesday that if a House Ethics Committee finds Santos broke the law, "then we will remove him" from Congress.

+- On Wednesday, he floated a potentially lesser penalty — removal from committees, pending investigation — during a closed-door GOP conference meeting, according to a Republican member and aide in the room.

 Zoom in: New York lawmakers — both Democrats and Republicans — have been out front in trying to marginalize and scrutinize Santos.

-Note: Editor's note: This story has been updated with additional reporting.